fisik-yum/gocomi/README.md

-# gocomi
+# gocomi (v2)

-An interactive command line program to batch download comic strips from gocomics.
-Incredibly slow, to avoid any chance of being ratelimited.
-Can save links to a text file or download images directly.
-Check example text file for details.
+Version2 of gocomi, an interactive command line program to batch download comic strips from gocomics.